 Q: What happens after I apply?

-A: The application deadline is February 1, 2016 for the July 1, 2016 start date.
+A: The application deadline is February 1, 2019 for the July 1, 2019 start date.
 In order to be considered as an applicant, the RF-PTCAS application must be complete and verified , including submission of all additional materials and fees.
 Incomplete applications will not be considered.
 Applications will be reviewed by a committee, and only the top 3-4 applicants will be invited to interview onsite.
-The onsite interviews will be scheduled for March 2016.
+The onsite interviews will be scheduled for March 2019.
 An onsite interview is required in order to be considered for the residency.
-Final decisions will be made in early April, and the selected candidate will be offered admission for the July 1 start date.
+Final decisions will be made and offers of admission will be announced in accordance with the Pediatric Residency Uniform Announcement date for the July 1, 2019 start date.

 A: As part of our application, you will be asked whether you are currently licensed or when you plan to take the NPTE.
-The July test date is the latest option for an applicant who is completing their DPT degree during the application cycle.
-Residents will not be given an independent caseload to manage until licensed in the state of Colorado.
-A provisional PT license will need to obtained in Colorado during this interim period.
-The first month of the Residency program includes many activities that are administrative and do not rely on licensure: orientation and training sessions, observing early intervention sessions and patient visits at clinic sites, and beginning the required academic courses through JFK Partners.
+The April 2019 test date is the latest option for an applicant who is completing their DPT degree during the application cycle.
+If you are not able to test by April, you will not be eligible to apply in this cycle and will need to wait until the next application cycle to apply to our Residency program.

 Q: Who should I contact if I have any other questions after carefully reviewing the web site?